-CIPA which is short for Children Internet Protection Act is a law in United States that was signed in December 2000.
+CIPA, which is short for Children Internet Protection Act, is a law in the United States signed in December 2000.

-CIPA has been designed and formulated keeping in mind the safeguarding of children against content on the Internet that is pornographic or explicit or objectionable in nature.
+CIPA has been designed and formulated keeping in mind the safeguarding of children against content on the Internet that is pornographic or explicit or objectionable.

 The law had been signed off by the then President of the United States, Mr. Bill Clinton.

-The law was specifically signed to address the increasing concern over the explicit and objectionable content that was available on the Internet and to keep children away from such content while they are browsing the Internet through school or college network.
+The law was explicitly signed to address the increasing concern over the explicit and objectionable content available on the Internet and to keep children away from such content while browsing the Internet through school or college networks.

-The US government has a funding scheme for e-programs to schools and colleges across the US.
+The US government has a funding scheme for e-programs for schools and colleges across the US.

 But for schools and colleges to be eligible for this scheme, they have to be CIPA compliant.